• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Pros

-• Widely trusted by consumers
+• Widely trusted consumer brand

 Cons

-• Charges for access to virtual terminal
+• Monthly fees for virtual terminal and advanced tools

-Businesses with an e-commerce website can easily integrate PayPal’s standard or customized checkout without any coding skills.
+Businesses with an ecommerce website can easily integrate PayPal’s standard or customized checkout without any coding skills.
 Or, simply add PayPal as an extra payment option to your existing checkout.

 But PayPal’s most exciting development is its enterprise payment solutions.
-It offers businesses custom interchange plus pricing and developer tools for creating tailored payment and even POS solutions, much like Stripe.
+It offers businesses custom interchange-plus pricing and developer tools for creating tailored payment and even POS solutions, much like Stripe.

 Read more: Best Retail POS Systems